Picovoice/picovoice-arduino-en/README.md

    for [Porcupine wake word engine](https://picovoice.ai/docs/quick-start/console-porcupine/) and [Rhino Speech-to-Intent engine](https://picovoice.ai/docs/quick-start/console-rhino/).
 3. Select `Arm Cortex M` as the platform when training the model.
-4. Select your board type (`Arduino Nano 33 BLE Sense` or `Arduino Portenta H7`) and provide the UUID of the chipset on the board.
+4. Select your board type (`Arduino Nano 33 BLE Sense`) and provide the UUID of the chipset on the board.

 The model is now being trained.
 You will be able to download it within a few hours.